dime-coin/electrum-dimecoin/README.md

 ```
 ## Getting started

-_(If you've come here looking to simply run Electrum,
+_(If you've come here looking to simply run Electrum-Dime,
 [you may download it here](https://https://dimecoinnetwork.com/wallets).)_

 Electrum-Dime is entirely written in Python, as are most of its necessary dependencies.
 However, not all of them are Python-based.
 The following sections describe how to run from source, but here is a TL;DR: